ZEB has a strong Advisory Panel of experts in various fields who we draw on to support our work.

-Bridie Schmidt is lead reporter for The Driven, sister site of Renew Economy.
-She specialises in writing about new technology and has been writing about electric vehicles since 2018.
-She has a keen interest in the role that zero-emissions transport has to play in sustainability and is co-organiser of Zero Emissions Byron’s 8-part webinar series THE EV REVOLUTION and ZEB’s Northern Rivers Electric Vehicle Expo and Forum.
+Bridie Schmidt was lead reporter and then associate editor for electric vehicle news site The Driven, sister site of Renew Economy from 2018 to 2022.
+Now an independent journalist, educator and advocate for clean transport, she has a keen interest in the role that zero-emissions transport has to play in sustainability and tackling climate change.
+She was also co-organiser of Zero Emissions Byron’s 8-part webinar series THE EV REVOLUTION and ZEB’s Northern Rivers Electric Vehicle Expo and Forum.

 James Sturch - Residential Solar and Batteries

 James Sturch is a renewable energy professional with over 25 years experience.
 He has a Degree in Industrial Design and is a graduate in photovoltaics from UNSW.
 He sits on EL-042 and EL-054 Standards Australia committees, is co-chair of the CEC’s Distributed Energy Directorate, and chair of the Energy Storage and National Construction Code working groups.

 A member of the Distributed Energy Leadership Forum, he is also a founding mentor in the Women in Renewables program.
 A South Australian DEM Dynamic Exports Committee and SAPN DER Integration committee member, he also contributes to industry via multiple other stakeholder panels for DER and VPP’s development.

 James is Technical Director for SolarEdge.
 With a passion for renewable energy, he is committed to a transition to a lower carbon future.

 Dr Amanda Cahill - Community Engagement and Governance